LaravelPlus/sitemap/README.md

 ## License

-This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This package is open-sourced software licensed under the [MIT license](LICENSE).

-## Support

-For support, please open an issue on GitHub or contact the LaravelPlus team.